 Enormously deep - but with its relatively thin walls lacking any form of cross bracing - the bed had the usual flat-topped English ways with V-edges.
-A huge, detachable gap piece was provided that, while allowing huge jobs to be turned, would have cut away a good deal of the lathes torsional rigidity.
-At the tailstock end of the bed, protruding from the vertical face and cast as part of the structure, was a large rectangular pierced by two horizontal holes - its purpose remains a mystery.
+A huge, detachable gap piece was provided that, while allowing huge jobs to be turned, would have cut away a good deal of the bed's torsional rigidity.
+At the tailstock end of the bed, protruding from the vertical face and cast as part of the structure, was a large rectangular block pierced by two horizontal holes - its purpose being a mystery.

 Equipped with a proper compound slide rest assembly, the cross slide had is ways "sunk" into the saddle - another design quirk found on some early lathes (and even much later ones such as the 17-inch Harrison) that allowed swarf to accumulate with unaffected ease in the gap so formed.

 Although the original changewheel studs are missing, the retaining nut on the end of the leadscrew is present, this resembling those knurled-edge, screw-on types found on early Drummond small lathes.
 Held to the bed by just two bolts each, at a first glance the leadscrew hanger bearings appear to be insufficiently rigid - however, the design was not as flexible as it looks for each was also located by diagonally set dowel pins.